AndreyTeets/FileServer/README.md

     Commonly used RIDs: `win-x64`, `linux-x64`, `linux-musl-x64`.

 + ###### Step 5.
-    Place the `appsettings.json` file from the docker example to bin/publish and set correct full paths for:
+    Place the `appsettings.json` file from the container image usage example to bin/publish and set correct full paths for:
     ```
     "CertFilePath": "/full/path/to/server_cert/cert.crt",
     "CertKeyPath": "/full/path/to/server_cert/cert.key",